Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data: Introduction

 \section{Introduction}

-With the recent development of sensors and information technology, conditions in railway facilities can be monitored continually by using sensors installed in the rolling stock and in areas adjacent to the track.
-This, in turn, has spurred the interest in using this type of monitoring to create maintenance plans or schedule condition-based maintenance when the track conditions indicate deterioration.
-A related work have been seen using a combination of car-body vibration and machine learning technique \cite{Tsunashima_2019}.
+With the recent development in sensor technology, it has become easier to monitor railway infrastructures by deploying sensors on the track and trains.
+The installation of a massive amount of sensors in railway facilities has created an influx of data, which in turn spurs the development of more complicated information systems for monitoring railway conditions.
+Such systems could utilize the collected data for sophisticated maintenance scheduling and deterioration prevention, thus easing the burdens on finance and human resources.

-Railway track irregularity is one of the most important aspects in railway conditions and has a decisive impact on trains' runtime security and stability.
-However, massive manual gauging is required to detect and fix emerging track irregularities.
+In this paper, we focus on a crucial aspect of railway conditions -- vertical track irregularity.
+Vertical track irregularity has a decisive impact on trains' runtime security and stability.
+A slight, even imperceptible arch or depression in the track could lead to catastrophic results for a train running at high speed.
+However, massive, repeated manual gauging is still required to detect and fix emerging track irregularities to date.

-An applicational framework is proposed in this paper to predict vertical railway track irregularities.
-Abnormally high track heights might indicate an arching deformation in adjacent tracks, while low track heights might indicate an depressed deformation.
-Historical data collected from railways can be used for prediction.
-Such a framework could be applied in real-life engineering cases including preventive maintenance.
+Therefore, we proposed an application framework by using time series prediction techniques to detect vertical track irregularity.
+The prediction is carried out in two dimensions: \begin{itemize} \item \textit{Spatial dimension}: we utilize data from adjacent track points to predict the condition of the current track point; \item \textit{Temporal dimension}: we utilized historical data of the current track point to predict its condition at this moment. \end{itemize} The condition of a point on the track is primarily measured by its track height.
+Abnormally high track heights might indicate an arching deformation in adjacent areas, while low track heights might indicate a depressed deformation.
+Such a framework could be applied in real-life engineering cases, such as preventive maintenance.

-Multiple algorithms including ARIMA, LSTM, GRU and CNN have been adopted.
-The focus of this paper is to train and compare these algorithms so that an optimal algorithm for the framework could be determined.
-Diffrent ensemble learning methods including Bagging, Boosting and Stacking are also employed and compared with repesct to their ability in increasing accuracy and reducing error.